Stable Outcomes and Information in Games: An Empirical Framework: Empirical Application: Entry Game by McDonald's and Burger King in the US

 Table \ref{tab:Estimation-Results} reports projections of the 95\% confidence sets obtained under the Bayes stable equilibrium assumption with different baseline information structures.
 There are three main findings related to the role of informational assumption.
 First, making no assumption on players' information leads to an uninformative identified set.
 The confidence set under $S^{null}$ is quite large, and we cannot determine the signs of the parameters.
 Therefore, being utterly agnostic about players' information does not give us enough identifying power to draw meaningful conclusions.

 Second, standard assumptions on information may be too strong.
 It is quite standard to assume that each player $i$ observes (exactly) $\varepsilon_{i}$ or $\left(\varepsilon_{i},\varepsilon_{-i}\right)$.
 Setting baseline information structure as $S^{private}$ nests all these cases.
 However, we find that the identified set under $S^{private}$ is empty, suggesting the possibility of misspecification.\footnote{Specifically, we consistently find that the minimum of the criterion function under $S^{private}$ is strictly greater than zero.
 This is also true even if we do not use sign constraints or reduce the nominal level to a very low level (e.g., $\alpha=0.0001$).} Thus, assuming that each player observes at least their $\varepsilon_{i}$ may be too strong.
-Since the Bayes stable equilibrium identified set under $S^{private}$ is equivalent to the pure strategy Nash equilibrium identified set (see Theorem \ref{thm:Relationship between identified sets}.\ref{enu:Relationship between identified sets 2}), the pure strategy Nash equilibrium assumption would also be rejected.\footnote{Of course, the emptiness of the identified set might be due to misspecification in payoff functions, distribution of errors, etc. Our statements are conditional on these specifications being correct.}
+Since the Bayes stable equilibrium identified set under $S^{private}$ is equivalent to the pure strategy Nash equilibrium identified set (see Theorem \ref{thm:Relationship between identified sets}.\ref{enu:Relationship between identified sets 2}), the pure strategy Nash equilibrium assumption would also be rejected.\footnote{The emptiness of the identified set is not driven by the possibility of non-existence of Bayes stable equilibrium.
+When the competition effects parameters have the same signs, there exists at least one pure strategy Nash equilibrium at each state, implying the existence of a Bayes stable equilibrium.
+Of course, the emptiness of the identified set might be due to misspecification in payoff functions, distribution of errors, etc. Our statements are conditional on having these specifications correct.}